A practical guide to selecting the right houseplant based on the size of your home and the specific needs of your customers

 Another option for large homes is hanging plants, which look spectacular in tall and spacious spaces.
 Vines, such as ivy or pothos, are ideal for this purpose.
 These plants are also great for covering walls or empty walls.

 It's important to consider the natural light available in each room before choosing the right houseplants.
 In large homes, there are likely to be spaces with different levels of light, so you'll need to select plants that suit each environment.
-For example, tropical plants such as Monstera Deliciosa or Calathea need indirect light, while others such as cacti or succulents require a lot of direct light.
+For example, tropical plants such as Monstera deliciosa or Calathea need indirect light, while others such as cacti or succulents require a lot of direct light.

 In conclusion, large houses offer many interesting options for decorating with indoor plants.
 By choosing the right ones according to the space available and the amount of natural light, you can transform your home into a green oasis that in addition to being beautiful, contributes to improving air quality.